We’re now able to achieve a 360 degree, 3-D view of your head and neck using I-CAT technology.

-Cold Lasers, or “Low Level Lasers”, are a non-invasive, safe and highly effective way to help treat pain and other conditions.
+Cold Lasers, or “Bio-stimulation Lasers”, are a non-invasive, safe and highly effective way to help treat pain and other conditions.
 The goal of cold laser therapy is to deliver light energy units from infrared laser radiation, called photons, to damaged cells.
-It is the consensus of experts is that photons absorbed by the cells through laser therapy stimulate the mitochondria to accelerate production of ATP.
+It is the consensus of experts that photons absorbed by the cells through laser therapy stimulate the mitochondria to accelerate production of ATP.
 This biochemical increase in cell energy is used to transform live cells from a state of illness to a stable, healthy state.

 Visit www.laserbiotech.com for more information!